 Duolingo is free and easy to use.
 For some, that's enough, and we'd definitely recommend Duolingo for anyone curious about learning a language, but don't want to fully commit.
 Its teaching tools and lesson plans rival those in the best for-pay programs we reviewed.
 The trade-off is that advertisements display next to the lessons.
 You can learn via an app or on desktop, and the Duolingo owl is a fun mascot which motivates your learning.
-Duolingo boasts 31 languages - one of the biggest lists in all the software we've considered - and it sits near the top of our guides to the best learn Spanish software and the best learn French software.
+Duolingo boasts 31 languages - one of the biggest lists in all the software we've considered - and it sits near the top of our guides to the best learn Spanish online lessons and the best learn French online software.

 Duolingo review: Method

 After registering you’ll take a placement test to evaluate your knowledge of the language you’re studying and you’ll be guided to the first lesson, Basics, the first category of the Duolingo ‘tree’.
 Think of the ‘tree’ as Duolingo’s signature course structure, you start at the top and work your way down through all 25 levels.

 All the lessons work in much the same way: take Basics, as an example, you’ll be asked a question with multiple-choice answers underneath, or provided with spoken words or phrases (this isn’t always too easy to understand, but there is an option to slow it down) with a choice of words or phrases from which to choose from.
 Once you’ve chosen your answer, you’ll be instantly informed if it’s correct or not and you’ll move onto the next question, but you’ll return to the questions that incurred mistakes until corrected.
 Subsequent lessons will pick up where you left off.